zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/product-images.md

 ## Additional Information

-To configure a default placeholder image for products that do not have an image uploaded, see Setting a Default Catalog Image.
+To configure a default placeholder image for products that do not have an image uploaded, see [Configuring a Product Placeholder Image](../../catalogs/configuring-a-product-placeholder-image.md).